Parquet Wood Block Flooring Repairs, Fitting Tips, Advice and Hints

-The direct answer to the most frequently asked question is: You CANNOT fit parquet wood block flooring directly onto floorboards...the area will need plying out with a good quality plywood which preferably needs to be a minimum of 15mm thick, 18mm is better again, use marine grade ply if your budget allows.
+The direct answer to the most frequently asked question is: You CANNOT fit parquet wood block flooring directly onto floorboards...the area will need plying out with a good quality plywood which preferably needs to be a minimum of 15mm thick, 18mm is better again, use a good quality construction grade plywood.

 Why ? i hear you ask...the answer is quite simple, floorboards will flex and move, and in all likelyhood will not be as flat as is needed, and if the blocks are fitted directly on top of the boards, then they [the blocks] will flex and move as well, meaning in a short period of time your parquet floor will likely fail.

 Remember !!
 When fixing the plywood with screws, the correct British standard for this is a screw EVERY 4 inches, and a screw EVERY 2 inches around the perimeter of the room, now this may sound excessive but if you do things properly then you will only be doing things once.

 Check around the room for loose or squeaky floorboards, if you find any screw them down before fitting the plywood.

 Thanks for reading, we hope this article helps you with your project - Regards Gary

 *NEW FEATURE* Have a quick look at a new feature we are incorporating into some of our pages, click on the link below to view one of our Video picture Slide shows, which are hosted on our Youtube channel, this particular slide show is just under 3 minutes in length and shows off many of our parquet block repair pictures in the 'before & after' condition.